 *Live animal handling labs are held off campus each week beginning in the second term of the program.
 Labs may be held in Bend or Redmond.
 Students will need to provide their own transportation to and from live animal labs.

 5. Drug Screening

-All students will undergo drug screening with the vendor approved by Central Oregon Community College, prior to the start of the Veterinary Technician program.
+All registered students will undergo drug screening with the vendor approved by Central Oregon Community College prior to the start of the Veterinary Technician program.
 For the fall 2014 class, drug screening will be available August 15 through September 15.
-Students will be administratively withdrawn from the program and the seat given to an alternate student, if the required drug screening is not initiated with the specified vendor, by September 1, 2014.
+Students will be administratively withdrawn from the program and the seat given to an alternate student, if the required drug screening is not initiated by September 1, 2014.
 The drug screening may not be initiated before August 15, 2014.
 The Veterinary Technician Program Director will notify the student of positive drug screens and their resulting disqualification from the Veterinary Technician Program.
 Students have a right to appeal the decision.